A random integral calculus on generalized s-selfdecomposable probability measures

-In this paper we will prove that the class of the integral mappings (1), for $\beta>0$, is closed under compositions, that is, their compositions are of the form $(\ast \ast)$ with the properly chosen time change $r$; (Theorem 1, Proposition 2).
-As an auxiliary result we found a decomposition of number 1 as a sum of products of complex fractions; (Proposition 1).
-Also compositions of the mappings (1) are described in terms of the L\'evy-Khintchine triples: (Theorem 2).
-Auxiliary Lemmas 2 and 3 give probability distribution functions (p.d.f.) of products of powers of independent uniformly distributed random variables as linear combinations of other p.d.f.
+In this paper we will prove that the class of the integral mappings (1), for $\beta>0$, is closed under compositions, that is, their compositions are of the form $(\star \star)$ with the properly chosen time change $r$; (Theorem 1).
+As an auxiliary result we found a decomposition of number 1 as a sum of products of complex fractions; (Lemma 1).
+Also compositions of the mappings (1) are described in terms of the L\'evy-Khintchine triples; (Theorem 2).
+Auxiliary Lemma 3 give probability distribution functions (p.d.f.) of products of powers of independent uniformly distributed random variables as linear combinations of other p.d.f.

 \textbf{1.
 Introduction and main results.}